stefanradouane/videoplayerJS/README.md

 <details>
   <summary>Use this library with the <script> tag</summary>
+    1. First of all add the script tag to your website.
+The source of this URL should be
+    // URL
+    2. Now you have to add the `<link>` tag to the `<head>` of your website.
+The source of this URL should be
+    // URL
 </details>
 <details>
   <summary>Use this library with NPM</summary>
 </details>

 <!-- Making a `<video>` element in HTML is easy.
 The default controls are able if you add the property `controls` to the video element (`<video controls>`) -->